The U.S. Virgin Islands BleachWatch Program

 NOAA’s Coral Reef Watch (CRW) Program, provides current reef environmental conditions to identify areas at risk for coral bleaching, and is used to prepare and respond to mass bleaching events.
 The following CRW products are monitored by The Nature Conservancy (TNC) in the USVI to provide a early warning system: Alert Areas, Hot Spots (current thermal stress), Degree Heating Week (DHW), Sea Surface Temperature (SST) and Sea Surface Temperature Anomaly (SSTA).
 These products are available free to researchers and stakeholders to understand and better manage coral bleaching in the region.

-USVI Bleachwatch response activities are directly based on advisories and alert levels received from NOAA along with local temperature data.
-When a Bleachwatch alert is received from CRW by TNC, volunteers are mobilized.
+USVI BleachWatch response activities are directly based on advisories and alert levels received from NOAA along with local temperature data.
+When a BleachWatch alert is received from CRW by TNC, volunteers are mobilized.
 They are the first eyes in the water, reporting basic observations such as presence or absence of bleaching.
 Volunteers are asked to collect data for any areas they visit and also asked to survey specific sites of interest such as coral nursery outplantings and sites assessed with high resilience.
 If a more severe event takes place, TNC alerts the steering committee and the scientific community.
-During this time, volunteers might continue to assist with monitoring, but data is more specific and collected at a finer scale to estimate of the percentage of coral reef affected.
+During this time, volunteers might continue to assist with monitoring, but data are more specific and collected at a finer scale to estimate the percentage of coral reef affected.

 Community Volunteer Training

-USVI Bleachwatch Volunteer Survey Methodology
+USVI BleachWatch Volunteer Survey Methodology

 Conduct a 15 minute roving snorkel or dive pausing each 3 minutes to document a “survey station”.
 At each survey station: